 3: has received a governance score of less than 3.2

-These countries include more than a billion poor citizens.
-These countries are either in conflict or has been in conflict that has caused a considerable number of its citizens to either lose their lives or to refuge in other countries with a better situation and norms of living.
+These countries, which include more than a billion poor citizens, are either in conflict or have been in a war that has caused many of their citizens to either lose their lives or to refuge in other countries with a better situation and living norms.

-“Fragile States/Countries” started attracting the attention of international community and donor agencies since a decade and followed by injecting billions of dollars to these countries.
-This brings the question: did the funds really solve the problem?
+“Fragile States/Countries” started attracting the international community and donor agencies’ attention for a decade and was followed by injecting billions of dollars into these countries.
+This matter brings the question: did the funds solve the problem?

-Could it bring stability in the government system, security, economy or the the way people are thinking about their own countries?
+Could it bring stability in the government system, security, economy, or the way people think about their own countries?

-Recently, we ended in a conclusion that most of the donor agencies who tried to take part in helping economically these countries have failed to target and address the most pressing problems.
-There could be possibly lots of reason behind it such as lack of information on local context, using the top down approach (The top-down approach relies on higher actors to determine larger goals with low involvement of lower level actors) rather than bottom-up approach (a decision-making process that gives the entire system actors a voice and make them part of the decision making process)
+We recently concluded that most of the donor agencies who tried to help economically these countries have failed to target and address the most pressing problems.
+There could be possibly lots of reason behind it, such as lack of information on the local context, using the top-down approach (The top-down approach relies on higher actors to determine larger goals with low involvement of lower-level actors) rather than bottom-up approach (a decision-making process that gives the entire system actors a voice and makes them part of the decision making process)

-, choosing the wrong channels for injecting the fund, failing to identify the right partners, and stakeholders and some other reasons.
-Perhaps, it is the time to propose new solutions for some of these old challenges!
+, choosing the wrong channels for injecting the fund, failing to identify the right partners and stakeholders, and some other reasons.
+Perhaps, it is time to propose new solutions for some of these old challenges!

-Almost less then a year ago, a new movement started to rise in order to change the narrative on fragile context.
-This movement started in Afghanistan and grew global. impACT as a global movement for social and systemic impact through entrepreneurship was initiated in order to strengthen the global startup ecosystem by facilitating an exchange of resources, knowledge, and networks; especially in view of the fragile environments.
+Almost less than a year ago, a new movement started to rise to change the narrative on fragile context.
+This movement started in Afghanistan and grew global. impACT, as a worldwide movement for social and systemic impact through entrepreneurship, was initiated to strengthen the global startup ecosystem by facilitating an exchange of resources, knowledge, and networks, especially given the fragile environments.

-According to impACT team, Social entrepreneurship, that is simply explained as doing business for a social cause is the key in order to bring positive change in the context of fragile states.
+According to the impACT team, Social entrepreneurship, which is explained as doing business for a social cause, is the key to bringing positive change in fragile states.

-Social Entrepreneurs from the fragile countries are able to build a socio-economic stable community by targeting the main reasons and roots of fragility in their countries such as the weak economic and social situation that leads to a weak political situation.
-Because they are well aware of the challenges and they have entrepreneurial DNA (refer to those who are passionate about starting their own enterprises).
+Social Entrepreneurs from fragile countries can build a stable socio-economic community by targeting the main reasons and roots of fragility in their countries, such as the weak economic and social situation that leads to a vulnerable political situation.
+Because they are well aware of the challenges, and they have entrepreneurial DNA (refer to those who are passionate about starting their enterprises).

 Social Entrepreneurs can work as a catalyst for change in their communities.
-People in different countries are attracted to businesses, using social entrepreneurship model.
-That is how they will have a greater feeling than just spending money, because they pay money and contribute to a social cause with greater and lasting impact.
+People in different countries are attracted to businesses using the social entrepreneurship model.
+That is how they will have a more incredible feeling than just spending money because they pay money and contribute to a social cause with a more significant and lasting impact.

-Social Entrepreneurs help people in living a better life with less problems and challenges.
-They are using a model which combines the business/commerce and social causes and each time target a specific group of people connected to the cause and help them in living a better life.
-Therefore, we are able to state that their success is considered as others success in their own life.
+Social Entrepreneurs help people in living a better life with fewer problems and challenges.
+They use a model that combines the business/commerce and social causes and targets a specific group of people connected to the reason, and helps them live a better life.
+Therefore, we can state that their success is considered as others’ success in their own life.

-Finally, social entrepreneurs create job opportunities, decrease the unemployment rate which is one of the important reasons for joining youth to insurgent groups.
-Also, they can be considered a source of hope and inspiration for those who plan to move and leave their country due to fragility.
+Finally, social entrepreneurs create job opportunities and decrease the unemployment rate, which is a fundamental reason for joining youth to insurgent groups.
+They can be considered sources of hope and inspiration for those who plan to move and leave their country due to fragility.

-Join our impACT family and help us spread the social entrepreneurship further in order to contribute to a better future!
+Join our impACT family and help us spread social entrepreneurship further to contribute to a better future!